theharrishbhela/Password_Strength/README.md

 # Password_Strength
 UserName and Password Strength Validation Checker Python

-This code presents a validation strength checkers for usernames and Passwords in python every strong username/password should include the following:
+This code presents a validation strength checker for usernames and Passwords in python every strong username/password should include the following:

 An uppercase character
 A lowercase character